canuckistani/mockups/authoring/index.md

 HTML/CSS/JS it comes down to 2 issues:

 * The 'internal wiring' problem of keeping in sync with post-authoring changes. i.e getting notified, and making sure the right parts know of changes
-* The wiring problem is compounded by irreversible/lossy transformations from the authored text (making it hard to compare current and authored state)
+* The 'transform' problem which compounds the wiring problem by irreversible or lossy transformations from the authored text (making it hard to compare current and authored state)

 ### CSS